Album of the Year (Faith No More album): Songs and lyrics

 "Pristina" is a song written about the then ongoing conflicts in the Balkans (named after the capital of Kosovo), with it being the final track of the band's career for nearly two decades.
 Artistdirect state it "stands out as arguably the most beautiful song in Faith No More's catalog."
 The song was inspired by a trip Gould made to the Balkans, following a 1995 German tour with Faith No More.
 When interviewed by Serbian Times, he reminisced, "at that time no one in America knew what was happening there, American press didn't write about that [...]
 That place left a deep impression on me."
+In 1997, Gould also noted that "Pristina" required substantial EQ work in the studio to get all the instruments sounding clear, since "there are so many big open chords of distorted guitar, which doesn't leave much room for anything else."
+Kerrang! wrote in 1997 that the song's melodies were reminiscent of The Smashing Pumpkins.
 A piano-based remix of the song by Gould appears on some editions of the album, along with several electronic-based remixes of other songs, made by people from outside the band.
 Gould said of the remix, "the reason I did it was because, well, I wrote the song, and at the time, the way remixers were going, there was a certain sameness [going on]; I didn’t want to just give [the track] to some remixer who was going to turn into like some kind of industrial house music song or something."
 He added that his remix took the song to "almost a smooth jazz level."